Powerlearnproject/se-assignment-day-2-git-and-github-musa-ayeni/README.md

 Version control, and platforms like GitHub that implement it, are essential for maintaining project integrity, facilitating collaboration, and ensuring a smooth development process.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?:
-Setting Up a GitHub Repository

-M
-Describe the process of setting up a new repository on GitHub.
-What are the key steps involved, and what are some of the important decisions you need to make during this process?
-Discuss the importance

 Here's a concise overview of setting up a new repository on GitHub:

 Log in to GitHub and click "New repository"